-The following six drops are required:
+The following seven drops are required for each of the pistols constituting the sample:

 - 1. Normal firing position; barrel horizontal.

 - 2. Upside down; barrel horizontal.

 - 3. On grip; barrel vertical.

 - 4. On muzzle; barrel vertical.

-- 5. On either side; barrel horizontal.
+- 5. On left side; barrel horizontal.

+- 6. On right side; barrel horizontal.

-- 6. If there is an exposed hammer or striker, on the rearmost point of that device; otherwise on the rearmost point of the pistol.
+- 7. If there is an exposed hammer or striker, on the rearmost point of that device; otherwise on the rearmost point of the pistol.
+Alternately, a weight equivalent to that of the pistol may be dropped onto the rearmost point.